svenXY/ipdb/README.md

 ------------

 - python 2.7 and the following modules:
   - django
   - django-mptt
-- ipaddess
+  - ipaddress